 - Get the word out by posting notices at local shops, libraries, veterinary offices, community centers, pet stores, and other locations.
 You can also advertise in newspapers and even by writing in glass chalk on the wind of your car.
 Include your pet's sex, age, weight, breed, color and any special markings.
 When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.

 - File a lost pet report with all shelters within a 60-mile radius of your home and visit nearby shelters every other day, if possible.
 Click here to view a full list of local shelters.
 If you believe your pet was stolen, please contact your local authorities to file a police report.

 7. Don't Give Up!

 A pet—even an indoor pet—has a better chance of being returned if he/she always wears a collar and an ID tag with your name, address and telephone number.
-Microchipping is also available at your local veterinarian or the Southern Pines Spay & Neuter Clinic.
+Microchipping is also available at your local veterinarian or the Southern Pines Healthy Pet Clinic.